Learn and exhibit leadership skills, gain valuable experience in your chosen professions, and interact with students of similar interests.

 After the Degree

-- Graduates attend Yale University, Carnegie Mellon University, University of Chicago, and Washington University in St. Louis among others
+Graduates attend Carnegie Mellon University, University of Chicago, Washington University in St. Louis, and Yale University, among others

-- Employers include Boeing, Cerner, Edward Jones, Monsanto, and Federal Reserve Banks
+Employers include Boeing, Cerner, Edward Jones, Federal Reserve Banks, and Monsanto